 Notable appearances include having made her Lincoln Center debut at The Bruno Walter Auditorium, featured as part of the Leonard Bernstein Centennial Celebration, Lenny @ 100, in conjunction with an exhibition collection curated by the LA Grammy Museum.
 In Germany she has sung with the Bergedorfer Sommerfestival/Musiktage, Festpiele Mecklenberg-Vorpommern, and Musik und Miteinander.
-In Lithuania, she has been heard at the Sugrįžimai International Music Festival and in Italy as a semi-finalist at the Concorso Lirico Internazionale Santa Gianna Beretta Molla as a part of the Associazione Culturale Giuseppe Verdi.
+In Lithuania, she has been heard at the Sugrįžimai International Music Festival and in Italy as a semi-finalist at the Concorso Lirico Internazionale Santa Gianna Beretta Molla (Associazione Culturale Giuseppe Verdi) in Milan, Italy.

 Select opera roles include: Tamara (Anton Rubinstein’s The Demon), Clorinda (La Cenerentola), Barbarina (Le nozze di Figaro), Sandmann (Hänsel und Gretel), Medea (Cavalli’s Il Giasone), and covering roles in premiers for Center for Contemporary Opera in News from Poems (Susan Kander), Four Sisters (Elena Langer), Anon (Errollyn Wallen), and Jane Eyre (Louis Karchin), which lead to a feature on the Naxos Records original cast recording of the opera.